HHSong/Best-Java-Backend-Practices/Design Patterns/Creation/Readme.md

 }

 ```
 The only concern about this code is concurrency.
 (What?!
 I thought that's why we want a singleton patter!)
-Yeah, sadly, imagine multiple threads happen to be within the if block that multiple instances are still created.
+Yeah but no eactly.
+Single-threaded application still cares for memory managements.
+And sadly, for concurrent ones, imagine multiple threads happen to be within the if block that multiple instances are still created.
 Worse of all, each may hold a different instance.

 So what do we do?
 Hold a lock and create it!
 ```java